Marcowako/python-intro-v1/lessons/10 - Final Project Part I/README.md

 Before you start coding, read through the [Final Project Overview](https://github.com/Code-the-Dream-School/python-intro-v1/blob/main/resources/final-project-overview.md) to understand the full two-week arc, the API options, and the rubric your project will be evaluated against.

+You'll clone a new starter repository (rather than the homework repo you've been using) for this project.
+You can find the starter repo here: https://github.com/Code-the-Dream-School/python-intro-final-project.

 ## Topics

 1. **[Planning Your Project](01_planning.md)**